Welcome to Friendship, a Fully Modern Bank with a Long History

 Wilkie Lemon justified the faith of those initial investors by his superb management of the bank from 1912 until 1957.
 It was due to his efforts that Friendship State Bank weathered the Depression of the 1930's, which was catastrophic for so many small banks.
 Surprisingly, one of the casualties of the era was the Osgood State Bank, which had trained Mr. Lemon.

 Sensible growth management has been another hallmark of the Friendship State Bank.
 The bank started out in a small building on Main Street, and was added onto several times until it reached its present size.
-This gradual approach was similarly followed in the bank's expansion to five other locations- Dillsboro (October, 1989), Rising Sun (February, 1998) Versailles (November, 2000), Vevay (January, 2006), and Batesville (January, 2009).
+This gradual approach was similarly followed in our expansion to seven other locations- Dillsboro (October, 1989), Rising Sun (February, 1998) Versailles (November, 2000), Vevay (January, 2006), Batesville (January, 2009), Madison (May, 2016), and Lawrenceburg (June, 2016).
 Each time, the expansion was in response to community requests for service.

-In 2016, the bank is opening a long-awaited new branch office in Lawrenceburg, as well as a planned office in Madison, due to popular demand.
+In 2016, you will note, we opened two branch offices.
+The Lawrenceburg office was a long-term goal for the bank for many years and the right location made it a reality.
 The Madison office was in response to a local community bank in the area being purchased by a larger super-regional bank.
-Friendship believed that people still desire their banking decisions to be made locally.
+Friendship believed that people still desire their banking decisions to be made locally, and sought to offer those services to the people of Madison.

 This responsiveness to community needs is reflected in the branch management policy.
 Each manager is encouraged to run his or her branch like their own bank, in order to be a true part of the community in which they serve.
-This personalized approach has been another key element of Friendship State Bank's success in each of its locations.
+This personalized approach has been another key element of Friendship State Bank's success at each of our locations.